The Frog in Boiling Water

 Finally, the water in the pot is at a full boil, and so is the frog’s blood.
 He is dead.
 And the woman?
 She bears no resemblance to the strong, happy, self-confident person she was before she met him.
 She is a shell of a person, living to please him, and do his bidding.
 She lives in fear of him every day.
 Even the sound of his footstep makes her insides quake.
 What about the man?
 He is quite happy.
 He has her just where he wants her….

 That is the frog in the pot of boiling water analogy, and it is a good one.
 A new Facebook friend of mine posted the following analogy to one of the Facebook domestic violence pages.
 It caught my eye because it was different, and did a lot to explain what getting trapped into domestic violence felt like.
 It is written by Brandy Lockwood on her gowinfightflyfree website.
-Here is the link to the blog from October 28, 2012:
+Here is the link to her blog:

 Someone asked Brandy: